cesarsantos96/cesarsantos96/README.md

-- 👋 Hi, I’m César Santos
+- 👋 Hi, I’m César Santos, student of systems analysis and development.
 - 👀 I’m interested in HTML5, CSS, Python, JS, React, Django and TypeScript
 - 📫 How to reach me csar.santos18@gmail.com